Finding Linux Compatible Printers

 Lexmark Printers

-- Lexmark MC3224dwe Color Multifunction Laser Printer with Print, Copy, Scan, and Wireless Capabilities – $400
+• Lexmark MC3224dwe Color Multifunction Laser Printer with Print, Copy, and Scan. ~ $400

 Xerox Printers

-Thanks to user feedback, I’ve been advised that some newer Epson ET series models have no Epson supported Linux drivers.
-I’ve removed Epson ET from this page.
-Make sure to search here or contact Epson about Linux support.
-There are some users on Linux mint forums who have solved their Epson ET compatibility issues.
-You can post model specific questions there.
-However, be aware that the Epson ET series does not seem to be plug-n-play compatible with Linux and may require extra research and work to get things set up.
+Make sure to search here first or contact Epson about Linux support.
+Some users on the Linux Mint forums have solved their Epson ET compatibility issues.
+However, be aware that the Epson ET series does not seem to be plug-and-play compatible with Linux and may require extra research and work to get things set up.

-- HP Envy 5055 Wireless Color Photo Printer with Scanner and Copier – $100
+• HP Envy 5055 Wireless Color Photo Printer with Scan and Copy – $150 (This is my current printer.
+It’s a bit outdated now)

-- ROLLO Label Printer – Commercial Grade Direct Thermal High Speed Printer – 4×6 Printer – $300
+• ROLLO Label Printer – Commercial Grade Direct Thermal High-Speed Printer – 4×6 Printer – $200

 Lists & Databases of Linux Compatible Printers 2020